,

 No goats in sight, but a pretty decent view nonetheless

-We sat on the bench provided, taking in the sight, as long as our noses would allow before we agreed to head back to the car and defrost.
-We decided to make one more stop before heading home to New Jersey into a little holiday-themed wonderland called Peddler’s Village, which you will hear about in another post entirely, linked here.
+We sat on the bench provided, taking in the sight, as long as our frosty noses would allow before we agreed to head back to the car and defrost.
+We decided to make one more stop before heading home to New Jersey into a little holiday-themed wonderland called Peddler’s Village, which you will hear about in another post entirely.

 Amazing story!!!!
 You’re such a talented writer!
 Keep them coming I love reading these so much! 🙂